hongerwei/ScaffoldUnit/README.md

 employee:family,company
 ```

 > NOTE: ScaffoldUnit will truncate all tables you wrote.
-So make sure you use a blank hbase database instead of using production environment.
+So make sure you use a blank hbase database instead of using production environment or use some fake table to test.

 create `helloworld.json` .
 The first column must name `rowkey`.
 Column naming rule is : `column family name` : `column name`.
 For example `info1:name`.
 ```javascript